vkostyanetsky/ObsidianTimesheet/README.md

 I assume you use daily notes to log time you spent on doing some tasks you track in JIRA.

 > [!note]
 > You can track your tasks anywhere else, it's doesn't really matter.
-I call it JIRA since this software it pretty popular and, what's more important, its functionality I need to mention has no significant difference when it comes to a specific task tracker.
+I call it JIRA since this software it pretty popular and, what's more important, its functionality, which I should mention, is not too different from similar functionality in other trackers.

 JIRA allows you to create different projects for tasks; each project has its unique prefix for tasks belongs to it.
 For instance, if a project's prefix is "TASKS", it has tasks like "TASKS-1", "TASKS-2", etc.